Disparities clearly exist, and it is our responsibility to figure out why and how to address them, for the good of everyone.

 Historically, physicians have sworn oaths expressing principles of ideal conduct.
 The best known of these, the Hippocratic Oath, has been modified and modernized over the years, while others have also taken root.
 The Declaration of Geneva (also known as the Modern Hippocratic Oath), adopted by the General Assembly of the World Medical Association in 1948 and amended several times since, is perhaps the most explicitly inclusive, stating: “I will not permit considerations of age, disease or disability, creed, ethnic origin, gender, nationality, political affiliation, race, sexual orientation, social standing or any other factor to intervene between my duty and my patient.”

 Diana Salinas, a student in the Michigan State University College of Human Medicine, reflected on that oath in her 2013 essay “The Color of Medicine.” “(A)s physicians we should treat and care for each patient equally and in an unbiased manner, but at the same time understand that a universal treatment plan will not apply to all patients,” she wrote.
 “This requires us as physicians to develop cultural competency and be aware of patient diversity.”

+As Medecision’s Olivia Peterson discusses in her blog post, organizations need to respond to racial injustice and improve their diversity, equity and inclusion efforts in an authentic and sustainable way.
 That we were all created equal does not mean we are all the same.
 Each of us is a unique being with unique needs and challenges.
 The better we as a society can meet the healthcare needs of all, especially the underserved, the better we will be as a human race.